Skip to content

 The name means sacred inner chamber — and the mark literalizes it.
 A dark square holds an amber diamond at its center: the thing you care about most, inside the thing strong enough to protect it.

 In a year when every major platform is racing to ingest personal data for model training, the idea of a private inner chamber has moved from metaphor to survival strategy.
-Sanctum runs on your hardware, in your home, answering to no one’s servers.
-The amber is deliberate — firelight, candlelight, the oldest color of someone is home.
+Sanctum runs on your hardware, in your haus, answering to no one’s servers.
+The amber is deliberate — firelight, candlelight, the oldest color of someone is haus.
 Set against dark slate, it becomes a hearth inside architecture.
 Domesticity, not disruption.

 Two shapes.
 Two colors.
 No gradients, no glowing orbs, no neural-network illustrations.
 In an era of AI-generated visual noise, restraint is the position statement.

 A watchdog process monitors over 20 services every 10 minutes.
 When it detects a failure, it attempts automatic remediation using the service-doctor skill before alerting you.
 Most issues resolve without human intervention.
+The rest resolve after human intervention and a glass of something strong.

 API tokens and credentials are stored in macOS Keychain (on the Mac) and SOPS-encrypted files (on the VM).
 A monthly rotation job generates new tokens, updates Keychain entries, re-encrypts SOPS files, and restarts affected services.

 Large language models run locally via MLX (Apple Silicon optimized) and LM Studio.
 Cloud APIs are available as fallbacks with automatic failover, but the system is designed to operate entirely on-premises when needed.
+Your conversations with your house stay in your house.

 Sanctum is designed for technically inclined households that want: